ethereum-optimism/specs/specs/experimental/cannon-fault-proof-vm-mt.md

 When a thread is preempted, `StepsSinceLastContextSwitch` is reset to 0.
 If `StepsSinceLastContextSwitch` reaches a maximum value (`SchedQuantum` = 100_000), the FPVM preempts the active thread.

+## Stateful Instructions

+The Load Linked Word (`ll`) and Store Conditional Word (`sc`) instructions provide the low-level primitives used to implement atomic read-modify-write (RMW) operations.
+A typical RMW sequence might play out as
+follows:

+- `ll` place a "reservation" on a particular memory address.
+- Subsequent instructions take the value at this address and perform some operation on it:
+  - For example, maybe a counter variable is reserved and incremented.
+- `sc` is called and the modified value is stored at the reserved address only if it has not been modified since the reservation was placed.

+This RMW sequence ensures that if another thread or process modifies a target memory address while an atomic update is being performed, the atomic update will fail.

+Prior to MTCannon, we could be assured that no intervening process would modify that target memory location because STCannon is singlethreaded.
+With the introduction of multithreading, additional fields need to be stored in the FPVM state to track memory reservations initiated by `ll` operations.

+When an `ll` instruction is executed:

+- `llReservationActive` is set to true.
+- `llAddress` is set to the memory address specified by `ll`.
+- `llOwnerThread` is set to the `threadID` of the active thread.

+Only a single memory reservation can be active at a given time - a new reservation will clear any previous reservation.

+When the VM writes any data to memory, these `ll`-related fields are checked and the memory reservation is cleared if a memory write touches a reserved `llAddress`.

+When an `sc` instruction is executed, the operation will only succeed if:

+- There exists an active reservation (`llReservationActive == true`).
+- The active thread's `threadID` matches `llOwnerThread`.
+- The requested address matches `llAddress`.

+On success, `sc` stores a value at the target memory address, clears the memory reservation and returns `1`.
+On failure, `sc` returns `0`.

 ## FPVM State